The MSc Purchasing and Supply Chain Management course (French or English)

 INTERNATIONAL PURCHASING

-This module teaches the fundamental principles of procurement processes used by international businesses.
-The courses blend theory with practical applications to illustrate key processes and measures, including purchasing goals, procurement processes, tendering, supplier selection and management, contract negotiation, supply chain management, quality control, and legal and contractual obligations.
+This module teaches the fundamental principles of procurement processes used by international companies.
+The courses will combine theory and practical applications to illustrate the following key processes and measures: procurement objectives, procurement process, tendering, supplier selection and management, contract negotiation, supply chain management, quality control, and legal and contractual obligations.

 INTERNATIONAL TRADE